His feet were like burnished bronze, when it has been made to glow in a furnace, and His voice was like the sound of many waters.Revelation 1:15(NASB)

 It is the apostle John who bears witness of this most staggering vision of Christ.
 It came while he was incarcerated on the Isle of Patmos for his faith.
 Our heavenly Lord was clad in judicial robes of righteousness and the sight of Him was so majestic and awe-inspiring that it caused this faithful disciple to fall at His feet as if he were dead.

-John gives the most disconcerting description of the Lord Jesus - from the top of His head to the sole of His feet, and each aspect of His appearance spoke of His might; majesty; dominion; glory and power.
-His white hair pictured His dignified office as the Ancient of Days, and evinced His wisdom; knowledge; discernment and judgement.
-His flaming eyes spoke of His supernatural understanding - His infallible insight; inescapable scrutiny and inexorable power.
+John gives the most disconcerting description of the Lord Jesus, from the top of His head to the soles of His feet, each aspect of His appearance speaking of His might, majesty, dominion, glory, and power.
+His white hair pictured His dignified office as the Ancient of Days and evidenced His wisdom, knowledge, discernment, and judgement.
+His flaming eyes spoke of His supernatural understanding, His infallible insight, inescapable scrutiny, and inexorable power.

-Judgement begins at the house of God and in the first few chapters of Revelation, Christ is extending a warning to Christians in this age of grace, to ensure that our consciences are right with the Lord; that we wake up and return to our first love; that we eschew every kind of evil and hold fast to His Word of truth.. and that we listen to all that the Holy Spirit says to the churches.
+All judgement has been given into His hands, and in the first few chapters of Revelation, Christ is extending a warning to Christians in this age of grace, to ensure that our consciences are right with the Lord, that we wake up and return to our first love, eschew every kind of evil, hold fast to His Word of truth, and that we listen to all that the Holy Spirit says to the churches.

-The bronze serpent raised up by Moses in the wilderness typifies the Lord Jesus, Who was made sin for us and took the terrible punishment for our sin on the cross - during the days of His humiliation.
+The bronze serpent raised up by Moses in the wilderness typifies the Lord Jesus Who was made sin for us and took the terrible punishment for our sin on the Cross.
 We will never be judged for our sin, because Christ took the punishment on our behalf.
-However, every one of us will stand before the risen, ascended, glorified Son of the most High God - to be judged for our works - whether they are good or evil.
+However, every one of us will stand before the risen, ascended, glorified Son of the most High God to be judged for our works - whether they are good or evil.

 May we earnestly contend for the faith, knowing the day is fast approaching when all these things will come to pass.

-Heavenly Father, thank You for the revelation of Jesus Christ, which You gave to your servant John to show us all that must come to pass in the not too distant future.
-Thank You that Christ took the terrible punishment for my sin and that I have been clothed in His righteousness robes... by faith in His death and resurrection.
+Heavenly Father, thank You for the revelation of Jesus Christ which You gave to your servant John to show us all that must come to pass in the not too distant future.
+Thank You that Christ took the terrible punishment for my sin and that I have been clothed in His righteousness, by faith in His death and Resurrection.
 I pray that my life would be a faithful and true witness of Your goodness and grace to me and that I will hear Him say well done, good and faithful servant.
-May I eschew every kind of evil; hold fast to His Word of truth and listen carefully to all that the Holy Spirit says to the churches - for Your greater honour and glory.
+May I eschew every kind of evil, hold fast to His Word of truth, and listen carefully to all that the Holy Spirit says to the churches, for Your greater honour and glory.
 This I ask in Jesus' name, AMEN.